rarezhang/statistical_learning_methods/readme.md

 ### linearly separable data set (linear separability)
 - there exists at least one **hyperplane** (line) in the feature space with all points from one class on one side of the line and all points from another class on the other side

 ------------------------------------------

 1. Perceptron
-supervised learning; binary classifiers; linearly separable data; allows for online learning
+supervised learning; binary classifiers; only works for linearly separable data; allows for online learning; error driven
     - feature space:
     ![perceptron feature space](https://cloud.githubusercontent.com/assets/5633774/24635791/a789c244-188a-11e7-9fc3-6ad9db126e58.png)
     - output space:
     ![perceptron output space](https://cloud.githubusercontent.com/assets/5633774/24635806/bde4a824-188a-11e7-828f-c244ccf5cf90.png)